Updates

 Why You Should Rethink Your Light Schedule

-Perhaps the most exciting aspect of this research is that the yield increase comes without any degradation in quality.
-The cannabinoid profiles of plants grown under the extended light cycles were comparable to those grown under the traditional 12/12 cycle, making this an ideal technique for commercial growers looking to scale up production without sacrificing the potency or flavor of their crop.
+• Increased Yield, Same Quality: The most exciting aspect of this research is that the yield increase comes without sacrificing quality.
+Plants grown under extended light cycles had cannabinoid profiles that were comparable to those grown under the standard 12/12 cycle.
+This means you can scale up your production while maintaining the potency, flavor, and aroma of your crop.

 Considerations for Growers

-Not all cannabis strains will respond the same way to extended light cycles.
-While the studies show promising results, it’s important to understand the specific needs of your cultivars before making changes.
+• Cultivar-Specific Adjustments: Not all cannabis strains will respond in the same way to extended light cycles.
+It’s important to understand the specific needs of your cultivars before modifying your light schedule.

-Be prepared for a slightly delayed flowering period, particularly in the early stages.
-While the extended photoperiod increases yield, it may also push back your harvest timelines by a small margin.
+• Delayed Flowering: Expect a slight delay in the flowering process.
+While the extended photoperiod promotes higher yields, it may push back your harvest timeline by a small margin.

-Keep an eye on your plants’ maturity, as some extended light cycles may result in slower trichome ambering and stigma browning.
-Patience is key here; the increased yields will be worth the slightly longer wait.
+• Monitor Flower Maturity: Some extended light cycles may result in slower trichome ambering and stigma browning.
+Be patient, as the increased yields are worth the slightly longer wait for peak flower maturity.

 Sample Screen Shots.